StanfordBioinformatics/encode_utils/README.md

 Bug fixes in Master:

 1. Fixed bug reported by Jennifer Jou where the `profile.Profile._set_profile_id()` method didn't properly singularize the profile ID in all cases.
 Fixed this by using the inflection module's singularize function.
-2. Fixed bug where `eu_register.py`'s `typecase()` function didn't check for booleans to typecaset to.
+2. Fixed bug where `eu_register.py`'s `typecast()` function didn't check for booleans to typecaset to.
+That meant that the registration script didn't always handle boolean fields propertly.
 Thanks again to jjou for reporting.

 These fixes will be rolled out in the next (minor) release.